 This Section is dedicated to promoting networking and dialogue on issues related to women and gender in Latin America and the Caribbean, incorporating different aspects of feminist studies in the social sciences and the humanities.
 The Section assists researchers, students, practitioners and others interested in the exchange of ideas and academic work.

 Haiti / Dominican Republic

 The goals of this newly-expanded section include the sponsorship of research at LASA Congresses; the promotion of networking on comparative analyses of themes or problems common to the two countries; and the promotion of discussions around sensitive issues, including refugees and immigration, economic integration, trafficking and smuggling, and racism.
-Section leaders hope to promote projects of mutual benefit to scholars from, or concerned with, Haiti and the Dominican Republic, and thus to (indirectly) benefit the countries themselves.
+Section leaders hope to promote projects of mutual benefit to scholars from or concerned with Haiti and the Dominican Republic and thus to (indirectly) benefit both countries.